cyrill-martin/microservice-reasoning-task/README.md

 This microservice is part of the microservice pipline in [inseri](https://github.com/nie-ine/inseri).
 The service provides the possibility to conduct machine reasoning using the [EYE reasoner](http://sourceforge.net/projects/eulersharp/files/eulersharp/).

-The microservice accepts both a FileList object sent through an HTML form or JSON data of the files contents.
+The microservice accepts both a FileList object sent through an HTML form or JSON data of the file's names and contents.

+There's an inseri app to select files locally and send them to the microservice but the service also provides its own HTML interface to select files for a reasoning session.

 ## Run and Develop Locally

 ### Dependencies

-1. Linux
+1. Ubuntu 18.04
-2. python3
+2. Python 3
 3. packages: see requirements.txt
 4. Local installation of the EYE reasoner (located in /opt/eye/bin/eye.sh) and its dependencies
    - swipl